AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/manage_user_friend_web.md

 ### Manage user avatar

-The Agora Chat SDK only supports storing the URL address of the avatar file, but not the file itself.
-To manage user avatar, you need to use a third-party file storage service.
+The Agora Chat SDK only supports storing the URL address of the avatar file rather than the file itself.
+To manage user avatars, you need to use a third-party file storage service.

 To implement user avatar management in your app, take the following steps: